Financial Calculators

 Present Value (PV) Vs. Net Present Value (NPV)

-Net present Value (NPV) and present Value (PV) are both related to the time value of money and the concept of discounting future cash flows.
-However, they are slightly different in their application and meaning.
+Net Present Value (NPV) and Present Value (PV) both rely on the time value of money and the discounting of future cash flows, but they serve distinct analytical purposes.

 PV = FV / (1 + r)ⁿ